freestudentaccount-code/JAIRO_DEMO/CHANGE.md

 fix: Resume AudioContext on user gesture

 Fixes an issue where audio would not play due to browser auto-play policies.
 The AudioContext is now started after the first user click on the page.

+## Date: 2025-10-24T12:35:00Z
+**Requestor:** jasmoone
+**Prompt:** Gameplay does not work on an iPhone.
+Please fix this.

+**Reasoning:**
+The user is reporting that the game is not working on iPhone.
+A likely cause is that the audio context is not being started correctly on iOS devices, which have strict auto-play policies.
+The previous fix only listened for a `click` event, which may not be sufficient for touch devices.
+This change adds a `touchstart` event listener to ensure the audio context is started on touch-based devices like iPhones.

+**Changed:**
+- Updated the version number in `index.html`.
+- In `game.js`, added a `touchstart` event listener to the body to start the `AudioContext` on touch devices.
+The `click` listener is kept for desktop compatibility.
+Both listeners are removed after the first interaction.

+**Modified Files:**
+- `d:\Development\git_source\Jairo_Demo\index.html`
+- `d:\Development\git_source\Jairo_Demo\game.js`
+- `d:\Development\git_source\Jairo_Demo\CHANGE.md`

+**GitHub Commit Summary:**
+fix: Improve iOS compatibility for audio

+Adds a 'touchstart' event listener to ensure the AudioContext is properly initialized on iOS devices, which require a user gesture to start audio.